-Pirates, dictators and US bombs in Casco Viejo
+Pirates, dictators, and US bombs in Casco Viejo

 The site for Casco Viejo, a narrow peninsula ringed by a treacherous reef, was chosen because it seemed easy to defend, especially with the help of a massive sea wall which was built around Casco Viejo to keep pirates out.

-Those walls couldn’t protect Casco Viejo from bombs which fell in 1989 during the US invasion of Panama which was part of the hunt for Panamanian dictator Manuel Noriega (one of his stomping grounds was a waterfront club in Casco which is now being turned into a hotel).
+Those walls couldn’t protect Casco Viejo from bombs which fell in 1989 during the US invasion of Panama which was part of the hunt for Panamanian dictator Manuel Noriega (one of his stomping grounds was a waterfront club in Casco Viejo which is being turned into a hotel).
 After that, squalor and crime pretty much moved in and Casco became a no-go zone swallowed up by an ever-expanding Panama City.

 Hip stuff to do in Casco Viejo

 The Canal Museum of Panama (US$2) in Casco is a great place to bone up on your Panama Canal history.
-We actually thought this museum, which focuses more on the history rather than engineering, rivaled the more famous canal museum at the Miraflores lock right on the canal.
+We actually thought this museum, which focuses more on the history rather than the engineering, rivaled the more famous canal museum at the Miraflores lock right on the canal.
 However, all displays are in Spanish so if you’re something less than fluent it might be worth investing in the English language audio tour (US$5).

 You can’t miss the atmospheric remains of the crumbling church of the Convent of Santo Domingo at the corner of Avenida A and Calle 3.
 But don’t just stand and stare.
 Walk inside the roofless shell and you’ll notice a weirdly flat brick arch spanning the 50 foot (15 meter) width of the building.

-Dominican friars built the church with the flat arch (Arco Chato) and though all reasonable engineering wisdom tells us that arches get their strength from their, well, arches, this ancient nearly flat one survived fires, hundreds of years and many earthquakes–a fact that helped convince skeptics that Panama was a suitable place to build the Panama Canal despite its natural disasters.
+Dominican friars built the church with the flat arch (arco chato) and though all reasonable engineering wisdom tells us that arches get their strength from their, well, arches, this ancient nearly flat one survived fires, hundreds of years, and many earthquakes–a fact that helped convince skeptics that Panama was a suitable place to build the Panama Canal despite its natural disasters.